5 Sales Mistakes Startups Make

-One really notable example of this is a client we had last year who created an interactive learning documentary (the world’s first, in fact).
+One really notable example of this is a client we had last year who created an integrated hybrid learning experience platform.
 It was hard to sell because no one knew what it was.
-We interviewed 10-15 people and asked them what they thought an interactive learning documentary was.
+We interviewed 10-15 people and asked them what they thought an integrated hybrid learning experience was.
 Not one single person said ‘online course.’
 Which is what it was.
 When we started calling it what customers called it, the page retested extremely well.
 100% of the test group understood what they were buying (and found it super exciting).

 Yes, you may be the most exceptional version of the boring thing everyone knows what to call.
 Yes, you may be in a ‘category all on your own.’
 But would you rather call it what you want to call it, or would you rather sell it?
 (That’s what I thought.)

 Mistake 3: Using your language and not the customers

 You’ve been talking about this company since it was just a twinkle in your eye.
 You’re even possibly tired of talking about it (your partner is definitely tired of hearing it).
 But customers are like one of those special groups that has their own vocabulary.
 Like vegans or crossfit people.
 It’s possible that you, as the founder, were your own customer when you built this company.

 But as you received coaching and input and grooming to become ‘investor-ready’, you became distanced from the customer side of things and transitioned to company leader.
 The product also went from hypothetical to very much alive, and I’m so sorry to say that these successes rendered you useless as a real customer.